 - La Gatta Mangiona – a little further away from the centro storico but an amazing gourmet pizzeria, pastaria and over 60 varieties of beer

 - The secret of good Gelateria is this: look for the Gelato that doesn’t look like clouds of deliciousness.
 Yes, these overfilled vats will suffice if nothing else is around, but if you walk a little further you’ll see small bins without the cloud.
 It’s fresh, made with natural ingredients and not filled with air to make it look more appealing.
 This is the best gelato.

-- Gelato Fatamorgana – always unique home made flavors in foour locations around the city
+- Gelato Fatamorgana – Our other favorite with unique home made flavors in eight locations around the city.

 - Ciuri Ciuri– Via Leonina 18 in the Monti district but there are a few other locations.
 Best Sicilian style gelato, granita and pastries.
 Incredible and very difficult to walk past without going in.